HatmanStack/pixel-prompt-frontend/README.md

 # Pixel Prompt Frontend

-This repository houses the frontend component of the Pixel Prompt application, a versatile platform designed to streamline the deployment of large-scale machine learning (ML) applications.
-Built using React Native, this frontend seamlessly integrates with a symmetrical backend component powered by FastAPI and Docker.
+Pixel Prompt is a versatile platform that streamlines the deployment of large-scale machine learning (ML) applications.
+This repository houses the frontend component, built using React Native, which integates with a symmetrical backend powered by FastAPI and Docker.

-While currently deployed with diffusion models, Pixel Prompt is engineered to serve a wide range of ML workloads, offering flexibility and scalability.
-The frontend leverages React to construct robust and responsive static components, enabling efficient deployment within a containerized environment alongside the backend or as a separate entity for optimized resource utilization.
+Although currently deployed with diffusion models, Pixel Prompt is designed to handle a wide range of ML workloads, offering flexibility and scalability.
+The frontend utilizes React to create robust and responsive static components, enabling efficient deployment within a containerized environment alongside the backend or as a separate entity for optimized resource utilization.

 ## Components and Deployment Architectures